Father Joseph McLaughlin

 Following lunch, we visited the Bowen family at the Casa San Giuseppe in the Trastevere area of Rome.
 The Bowens led us on a walk through some of the streets of Rome on the other side of the Tiber.
 From the Piazza Navona we three new-arrivals returned to our hotel to get some sleep.

 Sunday morning we arrived at St. Paul's outside the Walls before 8:30 A.M.
-I reported to the cloister to vest and receive instructions for his participation in the Mass; Barbara and Peg were able to get one of the last seats in the basilica.
+I reported to the cloister to vest and receive instructions for my participation in the Mass; Barbara and Peg were able to get one of the last seats in the basilica.
 For the 10 A.M.
 Mass celebrated by Pope John Paul II, I was seated directly behind the main altar; Doreen and Grace were in the sanctuary near the main altar; and the rest of the Bowen family were in the congregation, close to the altar.
 Disabled persons participated in the Mass as musicians, readers and gift-bearers.
 The Mass was in Italian, but the first reading was in Spanish, the second reading in English, and petitions in French, Portuguese, Polish and Swahili.
 The Lord's Prayer and Lamb of God were in Latin.
 The Mass ended around noon when the Pope led the congregation in the Angelus.

 Following the Mass, Barbara, Peg and I visited the Basilica of St. Mary Major, ate lunch, and made our way to St. Peter's Square.
 Father Xavier Paul had secured two tickets to the afternoon Papal audience, so Barbara and Peg were able to attend.